Did you know you don't need a doctorate to work in the field of mental health?

 Credit Requirement

-Increase the value of your psychology degree by adding an undergraduate minor.
-GMercyU offers a wide variety of minors so you can choose the one that best meets your personal and professional goals.
+Increase the value of your degree as a psychology major by adding an undergraduate minor that best suits your personal and professional goals.

 Whether you're pursuing the BA or BS academic track for your degree in psychology, GMercyU offers a robust core curriculum.
 Here’s a peek of just a few of the classes offered for psychology majors.